SCiO-systems/fairscribe/README.md

 The default cache TTL of all the values is 1hr.
 The max cache recommended TTL is 12hr.

+### CONFIGURE PRESIGNED URLS

+To set the expiration for all generated pre-signed urls change the following setting:

+    PRESIGNED_URL_TTL_IN_HOURS=24

+**IMPORTANT**: This is used for PII check job as well as displaying the thumbnails and maybe in other places as well so make sure there is enough time for processing to happen or this may cause unexpected issues.

 ### EXTERNAL SERVICE CONFIGURATION

 To set the configuration for the third-party services (like SCiO or other):